cheetamaru/revisualized-app-for-discogs/README.md

 - [ ] Create custom loading page for wantlist
 - [ ] Make caching with unstable_cache
 - [ ] Make better card design
+- [ ] Make a user card by click on the avatar
+- [ ] Try to make width of a lone grid ajustable
+- [ ] Change cover size if its not a square (in cassettes)